Heartbreaking Portraits Of Women Who Lost Family To Ebola

 Now, two years after the crisis, "Ebola orphans" — children who lost both parents in the crisis — wander their villages, hoping to find surrogate parents to take them in.

 It is estimated that more than 14,000 Sierra Leoneans were infected during the 2014 West African Ebola outbreak.
-More than 3,500 lost their lives, according to the Centers for Disease Control and Prevention.
-The first confirmed case in Freetown, the country's capital, was reported to the World Health Organization (WHO) just over two years ago, on June 23, 2014.
+More than 3,500 lost their lives, according to the Centres for Disease Control and Prevention.
+The first confirmed case in Freetown, the country's capital, was reported to the World Health Organisation (WHO) just over two years ago, on June 23, 2014.

 Ebola spread virulently through Sierra Leone for a number of reasons.
 The country had never experienced an Ebola outbreak and its health infrastructure, already compromised by a protracted civil war, was unprepared to respond, Stacey Mearns, health coordinator for the International Rescue Committee, explained.